Waikato Valley cricket team

 The Waikato Valley cricket team is a New Zealand cricket team run by the Waikato Valley Cricket Association.
 It is one of the 21 teams from around New Zealand that compete in the Hawke Cup.
 Waikato Valley's administrative base is at Seddon Park in Hamilton.
-The team's main home ground is Victoria Square, Cambridge.
+The team's main home ground is the Morrinsville Recreation Ground, Morrinsville.

 The Waikato Valley Cricket Association was formed when the Thames Valley and Midlands associations amalgamated in 2003.
 It covers the greater Waikato region and extends from Coromandel in the north to Te Kūiti and Mangakino in the south.
 It represents most of the Waikato region apart from the city of Hamilton, which has its own team in the Hawke Cup.